-Whether you require a simple approach, such as Ovulation Induction or IUI (intra uterine insemination), or more complex infertility treatment, such as IVF (In Vitro Fertilisation) or ICSI, IVFAustralia can support you at every step of the way.
-We understand that many people do not have the opportunity to start their family until they are over 35 and their fertility has already started to decline, by circumstance rather than by choice.
+Whether you require a simple approach, such as Ovulation Induction or IUI (intra uterine insemination), or more complex fertility treatment, such as IVF (In Vitro Fertilisation) or ICSI, IVFAustralia can support you at every step of the way.

 At IVFAustralia, you’ll have the support of experienced local fertility specialists with access to the most advanced science and effective fertility treatments available in the world.
 We’re dedicated to giving you the best possible chance of having a baby.

-The first step is to undergo a number of routine tests and procedures, to identify any specific issues before we develop a treatment plan for you.
+The first step is to book a fertility assessment, to identify any specific issues before we develop a treatment plan for you.